1757 - French invasion of Hanover – Preparations and initial moves

 - The Duke of Cumberland arrived in Hanover to take command of the Allied army.

 - Saint-Germain (12 bns, 4 sqns) advanced on Lippstadt by Haltern and Lünen.

 - The Allies assembled at Nienburg and Hameln while the Duke of Cumberland arrived at Stade.

 On April 19, Cumberland arrived in the city of Hanover.

 On April 20

 - The French commanders learned that the Allies were still holding Lippstadt and that the movement on the Weser continued.
 Consequently, Soubise resolved to advance another corps to threaten the enemy at Münster.
 The Prince de Beauveau left with 6 bns, 40 dragoons and 50 Chasseurs de Fischer and 100 men of the Corps Royal de l'Artillerie.
 This detachment was ordered to enter into Münster on April 24.
-It would be supported by Saint-Germain's Corps already positioned on the Lippe with advanced posts at Lünen.
+Saint-Germain's Corps already positioned on the Lippe with advanced posts at Lünen would support Beauveau.

 On April 21, Saint-Germain reached Hamm.